 Taste Imperial is more than just food.
-We feel that we have a responsibility to protect and contribute to our community and environment, which means we are committed to serving locally grown, sustainable and ethically traded produce.
-We sell Fairtrade tea, coffee, cookies and cakes.
-Buying Fairtrade makes a huge difference to the lives of the producers of these products as it ensures they get a fair price for their produce.
+We feel that we have a responsibility to protect and contribute to our community and environment, which means we are committed to serving locally grown, sustainable and ethically traded produce whilst also working to reduce the environmental impact of our food and how we package it.

 One Water donate 100% of the profit made from the sale of their bottled water to life-changing clean water products in developing countries.
 Costing no more than other water brands, the money funds sustainable water solutions such as Elephant Pumps and PlayPumps which supply free and clean water to people who previously had to walk up to 10 kilometres to their nearest, often contaminated, water supply.

 Imperial’s sales of One Water have created two PlayPumps in Malawi, which use a specially crafted children’s roundabout to pump water from deep underground.
 As children play, fresh, clean water is pumped into a storage tank for use by the entire community.

 London on Tap is an initiative to reduce bottled water consumption and promote tap water in London’s cafés, bars and restaurants.
 Drinking water in the UK ranks among the safest and cleanest in the world and, in blind taste tests, regularly outperforms bottled alternatives.
 It is also more environmentally friendly: three out of four plastic water bottles will end up in landfill and, because of the transporting and packaging involved, bottled water has a much higher carbon footprint per litre than tap water- more than 300 times in the case of some brands!

 Drinking water is freely available in all of our outlets, either from drinking fountains or provided in jugs and carafes for your convenience.